InfoAyush/lyft-tasks/README.md

-# lyft-tasks
+# Starter Repo
-This repository contains the model answers created by me for the lyft back end engineering certification provided by the platform Forage.
+This repo has everything you need to get started on the program, good luck!